-By a former missionary to the Middle East — On June 4, Ramadan—the Muslim month of fasting—came to an end with a big celebration called Eid al-Fitr (Arab world) or Eid e Ramazan (Persian world).
+By a former missionary to the Middle East — Ramadan—the Muslim month of fasting—comes to an end with a big celebration called Eid al-Fitr (Arab world) or Eid e Ramazan (Persian world).
 This celebration is long-awaited, and for many Muslim men it continues for at least three or four days.
 Celebrations for Muslim women, who usually cook for and host the male guests for the first three days, generally start on the fourth day and then can continue for several more days.
 Friends and relatives visit each other, give gifts, and eat lots and lots of food!

 If you ever wondered when would be a good time to make a first visit to a Muslim family, this is that time.
 Everyone in the community gets swept up in the celebrations, whether they were able to keep the fast or not, and they will be much more relaxed than during the previous 30 days!

 Greet your friends with “Eid-Mubarak” which means “Happy Holiday” or “Blessed Holiday,” and perhaps bring a small bag of candy or a small cake.
 Be careful on bringing more than a small gift, as that could make your host feel that they need to reciprocate with a gift back to you!

 If the occasion permits, perhaps you could follow up on the “blessed” aspect of your greeting.
 Jesus used that same word “blessed” or “happy” over and over again in Matthew 5: 3-12, in the Beatitudes at the beginning of the Sermon on the Mount.
 It was a challenging, counter-cultural teaching then and remains so today.